 FPP checking process for the University

-Once AA specific checks have been completed, the AA Manager completes the ‘FPP for UoM’ form and returns it to the Biosafety and Biosecurity Officer to review and retain as a compliance record.
-The Biosafety and Biosecurity Officer is also responsible for making reasonable enquiries regarding the University’s FPP status with regard to the FPP declaration.
+Once AA specific checks have been completed, the AA Manager completes the ‘FPP for UoM’ form and returns it to the Gene Technology and Biosafety Officer to review and retain as a compliance record.
+The Gene Technology and Biosafety Officer is also responsible for making reasonable enquiries regarding the University’s FPP status with regard to the FPP declaration.